0%

 Google trends data for Bitcoin-related search queries provides insights into the market’s emotional behaviour.
 For instance, if the number of searches for ‘Bitcoin scam’ increases, then it would indicate market fear.
 The Google trends market factor has 10% of the index.

-In addition to these five market factors, survey results are also considered.
-However, surveys are paused currently for some time.
-Otherwise, the results of surveys contribute to the overall index score by 15%.
+In addition to these five market factors, survey results are also considered, although surveys are currently paused.
+Typically, survey results contribute to the overall index score by 15%.

 Greed and Fear Index for Long-Term Analysis